-An LSMP index provides a compact way of describing a complex pattern associated with hot spells.
+An LSMP index is useful to provide a compact description of a complex pattern associated with hot spells.
 As such, other analyses can be done using that index.
 Properties of the index were examined and implications for the future climate were drawn along with concerns about how well the model can capture extreme events.
-For historical periods CCSM4: a) has notably less variability in LSMP index than is observed, b) underestimates the extremes by about half, and c) has an increasing trend in LSMP index that was not observed.
+For historical periods CCSM4 bias: a) has notably less variability in LSMP index than is observed, b) underestimates the extremes by about half, and c) has an increasing trend in LSMP index that was not observed.
 In future climate scenarios for the last half of this century, CCSM4: a) has a strong increasing trend in LSMP index for the higher emission (RCP8.5) scenario, but a peculiar, slight decreasing trend in the lower emission (RCP4.5) scenario, b) extreme values have corresponding trends, such that 20-year return values (not shown) exceed the historical asymptote, i.e. are unprecedented for RCP8.5, and c) extreme events have much longer duration than historically, becoming commonplace.